Tim-2901/freya/concept.md

 in a config based system can we archive hotswap or do we need to restart every time we make a change?<p>
 is restarting bad anyways? <p>
 Do we utiliese DACs?
 YES for Light <p>
+Can we duplicate Modules with the same config since several modules will have same sensor/actuators? <p>